lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 ```

 We will create a a few classes that will help us in the process of managing textures.
 The First one is named `ImageSrc` and
-it is just a record to hold the decoded image data (raw data), its width and height  nd the number of channels.
+it is just a record to hold the decoded image data (raw data), its width and height  and the number of channels.

 ```java
 package org.vulkanb.eng.graph.vk;